Why I volunteer - Yana Malem from Amentum

 Anyone with a passion for reading and learning has the right skills and experience to support young readers

-Yana Malem is one of the Chapter One online reading volunteers from our Gold partner Jacobs.
+Yana Malem is one of the Chapter One online reading volunteers from our Platinum partner Amentum.
 She is in her second year as a Chapter One online reading volunteer.

 Why did you sign up as a volunteer for Chapter One?
 What spoke to you about the programme?